mpaolino/shorty/shorty/docs/api.rst

     Application intended for generated QR, 'interior' or 'exterior'.
 Defaults to 'interior'. appsize
     Application size intented for generated QR, 'small', 'medium' or 'small'.
-Defaults to 'small'. style
-    String with style to apply to QR modules.
-Defaults to 'default'. stylecolor
-    6 digit hex color to apply to main style.
-Defaults to '#000000' (pure black) innereyestyle
-    String with style to apply to inner eyes of QR.
-Defaults to 'default'. outereyestyle
-    String with style to apply to outer eyes of QR.
-Defaults to 'default'. innereyecolor
-    6 digit hex color to apply to inner eyes of QR.
-Defaults to '#000000' (pure black) outereyecolor
-    6 digit hex color to apply to outer eyes of QR.
-Defaults to '#000000' (pure black) bgcolor
-    6 digit hex color to apply to QR background.
-Defaults to '#FFFFFF' (pure white) qrformat
+Defaults to 'small'. qrformat
     String with QR format to generated.
 Supportin 'GIF', 'PNG', 'JPEG' and 'PDF'.
 Defaults to 'PDF'.